tpatterson1996/lcc-metadata-manual/record/main/funding-tab.md

 #### TIME PERIOD

-* **Time Period**: Describes the time period during the allocation of funds.
+* **Time Period**: Describes the time period of the fiscal year\(s\) of allocation of funds.
 Adding a time period lets LCC staff know when your items were funded, and lets them find your item when searching for items funded in a similar time period.

 > **NOTE: **If you put in a start and end date, mdEditor will calculate fiscal year off the end date.
 Fiscal Year can be selected independently from start and end date.